There’s no denying it: learning a new language can be tough sometimes.

 Hugo also explained the reasons for some of my frustrations and how to deal with them, such as why ‘normal’ spoken French is still so hard to follow in spite of all I have learned.”

-“I’m glad I bought this course and I think the price is very reasonable!”
+“I’m glad I bought this course and I think the price is very reasonable!
+Not only did I learn the grammar rules and vocabulary, but I also found ways to continue my learning.

 I’ve been teaching French since 2015, first at the Institut français in Warsaw, Poland, then online by creating the innerFrench Podcast and YouTube channel.